TestForkAccount/CodeReviewExample/README.md

 - Click on the small fork image on the top of this page
 - Congratulations!
 You now have a copy of this repository on your own git account
-- Open your new repository in a separate tab, we will be making some changes to this

 ## Add collaborators to forked project
 - Go to the `Settings` tab